kylemar/BestPracticesDemo/README.md

 ### Scope of this demo

-In this demo, you will learn, how to implement CAE feature in the client application via MSAL.NET library.
-This is a WPF application which is making call to the GRAPH API.
+In this demo, you will learn, how to implement Continous Access Evaluation (CAE) in a client application via the MSAL.NET library.
+This is a WPF application that is making calls to the Microsoft Graph API.

 ### Details of the demo – How it works